 Although it would be nice to have the possibility to zoom in somewhere, or highlight the segment in which we are (for example the 5 kilometers that we have below), especially on longer routes.

-As for the return to home, it is not yet available.
-It is possible to display the navigation screen (even if you have not followed a route) and retrace your steps.
+As for the return to start, it is not yet available.
+It is possible to show the navigation screen (even if you have not followed a route) and retrace the same path.
 But only if the profile you have used has that screen active.
 But what if you don't have it and you get lost?
 You will have to "ask a guard"...
-Although it is expected to be available in the next software version that Suunto has prepared for this month of June.
+Although it is expected to be available in the next software release that Suunto has prepared for this June.

 GPS reception on Suunto Spartan